Azure-Samples/python-docs-hello-world/README.md

 # Python Flask sample for Azure App Service (Linux)

-This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux.
+This is a minimal Flask app that can be deployed to Azure App Service on Linux.

-For more information, please see the [Python on App Service quickstart](https://docs.microsoft.com/azure/app-service/containers/quickstart-python).
+For instructions on running and deploying the code, see [Quickstart: Create a Python app in Azure App Service on Linux](https://docs.microsoft.com/azure/app-service/quickstart-python).

 ## Contributing